kyostro/kyostro/README.md

 person and cannot keep a conversation going for the life of me ... 🫩

 im very approachable unless youre trying to be weird because ill just end up hiding you,
-and im always open to having anyone cuddling next me or hiding behind me whenever 🫶🏽
+and im always open to having anyone cuddle next to me or hide behind me whenever 🫶🏽

+if we share interests ill follow your github, i like having an
+even amount of followers and followings for no reason

 </details>